python/devguide/grammar.rst

 --------

 There's more to changing Python's grammar than editing Grammar/Grammar and Python/compile.c.
-This PEP aims to be a checklist of places that must also be fixed.
+This document aims to be a checklist of places that must also be fixed.

 It is probably incomplete.
-If you see omissions, just add them if you can -- you are not going to offend the author's sense of ownership.
-Otherwise submit a bug or patch and assign it to mwh.
+If you see omissions,  submit a bug or patch.

-This PEP is not intended to be an instruction manual on Python grammar hacking, for several reasons.
+This document is not intended to be an instruction manual on Python grammar hacking, for several reasons.